 PFR Next Gen

-The program is in its sophomore year and plans to build on success of last season, with more riders and more opportunities.
+The program is in its third year and plans to build on the success of last season with more racing and more opportunities.

-The other half of the original PFR Next Gen. Squad, Ryan Griffith, is a 16-year-old downhill racer, from Squamish BC, with 10 years of MTB experience under his belt.
-Ryan took runner-up spot overall at the 2021 BC Cup Series and looks to put together another solid year of racing in 2022.
+The other half of the original PFR Next Gen Squad, Ryan Griffith, is a 17-year-old downhill racer, from Squamish BC, with over 10 years of MTB experience under his belt.
+Ryan took runner-up spot overall at the 2022 Pila iXS DH Cup and looks to put together another solid year of racing in 2023.

 “It’s been my dream to be racing in the World Cup and for it to be happening, it’s unbelievable”